Documentation Index

 data | string (Base64) | Conditional | Base64-encoded content for inline delivery |

-uri or data field, but not both.
+Each attachment must include either a uri or data field, but not both.

 Action Object